 The U.S. furniture industry, in retreat since 1999, continued declining in 2011 as low-cost furniture imports and the global economic recession continue to erode the domestic industry market share.
 Employment in the domestic furniture industry has fallen more than 50% since 1999.
-The U.S. furniture industry stabilized in 2012 and has shown continued strength into 2013.
+The U.S. furniture industry increased 11% in 2015 with an expected increase.

 Resources / Other links